Devilla/docs/frequently-asked-questions.md

 * Update the pricing for .eth names.
 * Receive and manage registration revenue.

 Over time, we plan to reduce and decentralise human control over the system.
-Powers still held by the ENS root, such as those to set pricing and renewal conditions for domains, will be decentralised as robust systems become available to permit doing so.
+Powers still held by the PNS root, such as those to set pricing and renewal conditions for domains, will be decentralised as robust systems become available to permit doing so.

 ### What about foreign characters?
 What about upper case letters?
 Is any unicode character valid?

-Since the ENS contracts only deal with hashes, they have no direct way to enforce limits on what can be registered; character length restrictions are implemented by allowing users to challenge a short name by providing its preimage to prove it’s too short.
+Since the PNS contracts only deal with hashes, they have no direct way to enforce limits on what can be registered; character length restrictions are implemented by allowing users to challenge a short name by providing its preimage to prove it’s too short.

 This means that you can in theory register both ‘foo.eth’ and ‘FOO.eth’, or even \<picture of my cat>.eth.
 However, resolvers such as browsers and wallets should apply the nameprep algorithm to any names users enter before resolving; as a result, names that are not valid outputs of nameprep will not be resolvable by standard resolvers, making them effectively useless.
 Dapps that assist users with registering names should prevent users from registering unresolvable names by using nameprep to preprocess names being requested for registration.

-### Nameprep isn’t enforced in the ENS system.
+### Nameprep isn’t enforced in the PNS system.
 Is this a security/spoofing/phishing concern?

-It’s not enforced by the ENS contracts, but, as described above, resolvers are expected to use it before resolving names.
+It’s not enforced by the PNS contracts, but, as described above, resolvers are expected to use it before resolving names.
 This means that non-nameprep names will not be resolvable.

-### What are the differences between ENS and other naming services such as Namecoin and Handshake?
+### What are the differences between PNS and other naming services such as Namecoin and Handshake?

-ENS complements and extends the usefulness of DNS with decentralised, trustworthy name resolution for web3 resources such as blockchain addresses and distributed content, while Namecoin and Handshake are efforts to replace all or part of DNS with a blockchain-based alternative.
+PNS complements and extends the usefulness of DNS with decentralised, trustworthy name resolution for web3 resources such as blockchain addresses and distributed content, while Namecoin and Handshake are efforts to replace all or part of DNS with a blockchain-based alternative.

 ## About the .eth Permanent Registrar

-### How do the ENS Manager App and the Twitter bot know what names people are buying?
+### How do the PNS Manager App and the Twitter bot know what names people are buying?

-The ENS Manager App and the Twitter bot have built-in lists of common names, drawn from an English dictionary and Alexa’s list of top 1 million Internet domain names.
+The PNS Manager App and the Twitter bot have built-in lists of common names, drawn from an English dictionary and Alexa’s list of top 1 million Internet domain names.
 They use these lists to show you when common names are bought or renewed.
 We do this because if the app didn’t reveal these names, anyone with a little technical skill could find them out anyway, giving them an advantage over those who don’t have the capacity to build their own list and code to check names against it.

 ### What does it cost to register a .eth domain?